Moving to Crowd Data Center

 200 OKresponse within a reasonable time, the load balancer shouldn't direct any traffic to this node.

 - After you've added the node to the load balancer, configure the Crowd's base URL to also point to the load balancer.
-Go to > General, and enter the URL of your load balancer as Base URL.
+Go to

 4. Add the remaining nodes to the cluster